carlobortolan/HaruChat/README.md

 - password: `password`

-> POST/http://localhost:8081/api/users with Basic Authentication using the above credentials.
+> POST/http://localhost:8081/api/token with basic authentication using the above credentials.

-You can now access the API as an Admin using the provided JWT-Token as Bearer Token.
+You can now access the API as an admin using the provided JWT-Token as Bearer Token.

 To access the database go to http://localhost:8080/h2-console/. \
 To access the API go to http://localhost:8080/login.